 Yes, New York State regulations require school districts to test their emergency plans in each school building through exercises and drills.
-Parents/guardians will be informed of these drills, without specific details, to ensure safety.
+All exercises and drills are conducted in a trauma-informed, developmentally and age-appropriate manner.
+Parents will be informed of drills or emergency response training that involves students within one-week preceding any such drill.
+For an emergency dismissal drill, parents/guardians will be informed of the drill at least one week in advance, without specific details, to ensure safety.
+At the time of the drill students and staff shall be informed that the activities being conducted are a drill.